The Massive Flat Space Limit of Cosmological Correlators: Summary and Outlook

 \section{Summary and Outlook}

 The established relationship between de Sitter correlators and the flat-space S-matrix, emerging at the total energy singularity of perturbative de Sitter graphs, has proven to be a valuable input in the cosmological bootstrap program.
-In this paper, we advanced the understanding of the connection between perturbative processes in de Sitter and flat space by formulating a novel flat-space limit for a subset of dS correlators, which are characterized by a mass gap between their external and internal legs.
+In this paper, we made further progress on linking perturbative processes in de Sitter and flat space by developing a novel flat-space limit for a subset of dS correlators, which are characterized by a mass gap between their external and internal legs.

 We demonstrated that, in a double-scaling limit—where the external energies approach zero inversely proportional to the internal masses—the correlators undergo significant simplifications.
-In this regime, we derived a reduction formula that expresses the original in-in diagram in terms of the corresponding amputated diagram in flat space.
+In this limit, we derived a reduction formula that expresses the original in-in diagram in terms of the corresponding amputated diagram in flat space.
 Importantly, the internal lines in this limit remain massive, contrasting sharply with the conventional amplitude limit, where propagators are massless.
-Our results illustrate the connection between the rich structure of massive Feynman integrals and the properties of massive exchange processes in de Sitter.
+Our results illustrate the connection between the rich structure of massive Feynman integrals and that of massive exchange processes in de Sitter.

 We applied our MFS limit to the phenomenology of inflation by calculating the massive tree-level and one-loop exchange diagrams for the three-point function of curvature perturbations, assuming a small sound speed.
-Our analysis shows that the exchange of heavy fields in an intermediate mass range, specified by $H \ll m \lesssim \mathcal{O}(1)H/c_s$, leads to intriguing non-Gaussian signatures.
+We showed that the exchange of heavy fields in an intermediate mass range, specified by $H \ll m \lesssim \mathcal{O}(1)H/c_s$, leads to intriguing non-Gaussian signatures.
 We termed this framework the "cosmological phonon collider".
-The non-Gaussian shapes we identified in this setup differ notably from the oscillatory patterns typical of cosmological collider signals in the literature.
-We observed that the bispectrum can exhibit: ($i$) resonances in the mildly squeezed regime, referred to as the "low-speed collider signal"\cite{Jazayeri:2023xcj,Jazayeri:2022kjy}, arising at tree level and for $\alpha=c_s m/H\ll 1$, or, depending on the vertex structure and the parameter $\alpha$, ($ii$) a plateau or a local minimum near the equilateral configuration, at one-loop level.
+The non-Gaussian shapes we identified in this setup are distinct from the cosmological collider oscillations extensively studied in the literature.
+We observed that the bispectrum can exhibit: ($i$) resonances in the mildly squeezed regime, referred to as the "low-speed collider signal"\cite{Jazayeri:2023xcj,Jazayeri:2022kjy}, arising at tree level and for $\alpha=c_s m/H\ll 1$, or, depending on the vertex type and the parameter $\alpha$, ($ii$) a plateau or a local minimum near the equilateral configuration, at one-loop level.